svenslaggare/StackJIT/README.md

 * `BLT <target>`: Pops two operands, compares them and jump to target if less than.
 * `BLE <target>`: Pops two operands, compares them and jump to target if less or equal than.
 * `NEWARR <type>`: Pops the size of the array and creates a new array of the given type and pushes the reference on the stack.
-* `STELEM`: Pops the value, index and array reference from the stack and stores the value in the array.
+* `STELEM <type>`: Pops the value, index and array reference from the stack and stores the value in the array.
-* `LDELEM`: Pops the index and array reference from the stack and loads the given element from the array.
+* `LDELEM <type>`: Pops the index and array reference from the stack and loads the given element from the array.
 * `LDLEN`: Pops the array reference from the stack and pushes the length of the array.

 ##Platforms##